Academic Research Surveys

 Can academic research surveys be conducted anonymously?

-Yes, academic research surveys can be conducted anonymously.
+Yes, academic surveys can be conducted anonymously.
 Anonymity can help to increase the response rate and reduce the likelihood of social desirability bias.
 However, anonymity can also make it more challenging to follow up with respondents or verify their responses.

 How do I choose the appropriate survey format for my research question?